d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 This module provides various methods for model parameter initialization.
 Gluon makes `init` available as a shortcut (abbreviation) to access the `initializer` package.
-By calling `init.Normal(sigma=0.01)`, we specify that each *weight* parameter should be randomly sampled from a normal distribution with mean 0 and standard deviation 0.01.
+By calling `init.Normal(sigma=0.01)`,
+we specify that each *weight* parameter should be randomly sampled from a normal distribution with mean $0$ and standard deviation $0.01$.
 The *bias* parameter will be initialized to zero by default.
-Both weight and bias will be attached with gradients.
+Both the weight vector and bias will be attached with gradients.

 ```{.python .input  n=7}
 from mxnet import init